 [End of If structure]

-Here in both examples, we have written the steps to get the sum of two numbers and find the maximum of two numbers. as we stated above in the first part we have to use the keywords to tell the purpose of the line just like Ready, Set, Write, Exit, If, Else. and in the second part, we have included the steps that are to be executed.
+Here in both examples, we have written the steps to get the sum of two numbers and find the maximum of two numbers. as we stated above in the first part we have to use the keywords to tell the purpose of the line just as Ready, Set, Write, Exit, If, and Else. and in the second part, we have included the steps that are to be executed.

 Some key points to writing an algorithm

 - Read – read the input data from the user